 - Use common job titles that candidates will easily understand

 - Specify the career level in your title

 Include a complete and specific location for the job: All the way down to the post/zip code.
 Many job boards require a post/zip code to advertise your job.
 If you’re recruiting for the same job in different locations, clone the job and adjust the location.

 When hiring for fully remote positions - where the candidate will be permanently remote - select the ‘Fully Remote’ checkbox.
 You should still fill in a location, typically using your company’s headquarters or at least the country in which you’re recruiting.

 For jobs that offer work-from-home flexibility, or where work will be done between the office and an alternate location, do not use the ‘Fully Remote’ checkbox.
 Instead, add those details in the description or benefits section of your post.

 - Always use detailed location info with a post/zip code

-When writing effective job descriptions, it is important to include enough detail so that candidates have a clear understanding of the requirements and responsibilities.
+A job description should be detailed enough to allow candidates to determine if they’re qualified for the position.
+It should also communicate important details about your company — its culture and the benefits it provides employees.
 In general, we’ve found that the optimal job length is around 1,400 characters.
 The reason for this is that more candidates view job postings through a mobile device and this provides enough room to adequately describe the role while maintaining readability across multiple device types.